WorldView-3

-WorldView-3 (WV 3) is a commercial Earth observation satellite owned by DigitalGlobe.
-It was launched on 13 August 2014 to become DigitalGlobe's sixth satellite in orbit, joining Ikonos which was launched in 1999, QuickBird in 2001, WorldView-1 in 2007, GeoEye-1 in 2008, and WorldView-2 in 2009.
+WorldView-3 (WV 3) is a commercial Earth observation satellite owned by Vantor.
+It was launched on 13 August 2014 to become Maxar's sixth satellite in orbit, joining Ikonos which was launched in 1999, QuickBird in 2001, WorldView-1 in 2007, GeoEye-1 in 2008, and WorldView-2 in 2009.
 WorldView-3 provides commercially available panchromatic imagery of 0.31 m resolution, eight-band multispectral imagery with 1.24 m resolution, shortwave infrared imagery at 3.7 m resolution, and CAVIS (Clouds, Aerosols, Vapors, Ice, and Snow) data at 30 m resolution.

 Launch

 WorldView-3 was launched on 13 August 2014 from Vandenberg Air Force Base on an Atlas V flying in the 401 configuration.
 The launch vehicle was provided by United Launch Alliance and launch services were administered by Lockheed Martin.

 Notable uses

-Satellite images from WorldView-3 were used in 2015 by an international team of archaeologists to discover what they believe to be a Viking settlement on Point Rosee, Newfoundland.
+Satellite images from WorldView-3 were used in 2015 by an international team of archaeologists to discover what they then believed to be a Viking settlement on Point Rosee, Newfoundland.

 From 2020, Scientists are using WorldView-3 to count and detect wildlife species, including African elephants.
 They used satellite imagery that required no ground presence to monitor the elephants.
-The team created a training dataset of 1,000 elephants and fed it to the Convolutional Neural Network (CNN) and compared the results to human performance.
+The team created a training dataset of 1,000 elephants and fed it to a Convolutional Neural Network (CNN) and compared the results to human performance.

+On 7 October 2022 the satellite took an on orbit image of Landsat 8.